-Opposing Slavery in Early America: The Story of Thomas Jefferson And Edward Coles
+Slavery in Early America: Thomas Jefferson vs. Edward Coles

 That young man, Edward Coles, was a 28-year-old Virginia slave owner with an idea that had been fermenting in his mind since his university days.
 After inheriting slaves when his father died in 1808, he couldn’t bear the thought of keeping them in chains.
 But he had no idea how to free and resettle them in a way that didn’t worsen their situation.
 At 28, he found himself property rich but money poor, and such a project would require lots of money he didn’t have yet.